Tushargupta9800/flutter-Simple-Animations-for-loading-screen/README.md

 Simple pages which uses animation and custom painter<br/>
 Total 8 loading screens are updated in this repo<br/>
 The main motive of this repository for me is to learn flutter animation and custom painting better.
-<br/> If you see anything wrong with any code then do not hesitate to raise the issue. 😊😊
+<br/> If you see anything wrong with any code then do not hesitate to raise the issue.. 😊😊

 # screenshots